Best Sadowsky 4-String P-Basses 2026

 - • Roasted maple neck provides exceptional stability and a smooth, fast feel.

-- • Hybrid pickup configuration delivers P-bass warmth with J-bass articulation.
+- • Hybrid P/J pickup configuration delivers versatility and a unique tonal palette.

-- • Morado fingerboard can feel slightly harder than rosewood for some players.
+- • Morado fingerboard can be slightly harder than rosewood, requiring some adjustment.

 - • The quick-release string system, while convenient, might feel less secure to some.